( ⇪ Classes )

 Optional Horselord Variant for the Complete Warrior Samurai

-Yumi Proficiency (Replaces Daisho Proficiency): In ranged combat, a CW Horselord Samurai is proficient with and favors the daikyū (a masterwork greatbow; CW 154) and the hankyū (a masterwork longbow), and receives an heirloom set of these two bows, known as the yumi.
+Yumi Proficiency (Replaces Daisho Proficiency): In ranged combat, a CW Horselord Samurai is proficient with and favors the daikyū (a masterwork greatbow; CW 154) and the hankyū (a masterwork longbow), and receives an heirloom set of these two bows, known as the Yumi, as well as a wakizashi (and you retain proficiency with the wakizashi).
 He can use the daikyū or hankyū while mounted.
+You would never willingly sell or give away your Yumi weapons or your wakizashi except to a close family member.

 Bonus Feats: The Two Swords as One, Iaijutsu Master, Improved Two Swords as One, and Greater Two Swords as One abilities are replaced with Far Shot, Mounted Combat, Ranged Weapon Mastery (piercing), and Penetrating Shot as bonus feats (respectively).